OrderLab/OKLib/README.md

-# Source code repository for the Oathkeeper project
+# Source code repository for the OKLib project

 ## Overview

-Oathkeeper is a runtime verification toolchain to detect silent semantic violations in distributed systems.
-For a given system, Oathkeeper first leverages the *old* silent semantic failures in this system to infer the underlying essential semantic rules.
+OKLib[^1] is a runtime verification toolchain to detect silent semantic violations in distributed systems.
+For a given system, OKLib first leverages the *old* silent semantic failures in this system to infer the underlying essential semantic rules.
 It then enforces these rules at runtime for systems to catch *new*, unseen semantic violations.

+[^1]: previously known as Oathkeeper.
+The name was [inspired](http://www.valyriansteel.com/shop/game-of-thrones/oathkeeper/prod_55.html) by popular novel "A Song of Ice and Fire".
+We have renamed it to avoid potential political ambiguity.

 <img src="https://sysartifacts.github.io/images/usenix_available.svg" alt="drawing" width="100"/> <img src="https://sysartifacts.github.io/images/usenix_functional.svg" alt="drawing" width="100"/> <img src="https://sysartifacts.github.io/images/usenix_reproduced.svg" alt="drawing" width="100"/>